VAMDC/Standards/doc/source/dataModel/vamdcxsams/types.rst

 	.. image:: images/PrimaryType.png

 	This is the fundamental elementary type used to built other types as extensions.
-It contains:
+It may contain:

 	*	optional **methodRef** attribute of type :ref:`MethodRefType`,
-	*	one or more **SourceRef** elements, containing source identifiers,
+	*	list of **SourceRef** elements, containing source identifiers,
 	*	optional **Comments** element for arbitrary comments.